Recessions can be really scary. There are so many unknowns—it’s easy to become overwhelmed.

-Failing to manage our stress and refind our focus could result in missing out on a huge opportunity or making shortsighted, uninformed decisions.
+Failing to manage our stress and re-find our focus could result in missing out on huge opportunities or making shortsighted, uninformed decisions.

 For me, sticking to a to-do list during times like this helps me to feel productive and keeps me moving forward.

 Follow these seven steps to be proactive and productive no matter what the future holds.